AhmedFrz/School_District_Analysis-Pandas/README.md

 ### Overview of the school district analysis: Explain the purpose of this analysis.

-Maria has been assigned the following task and we are to help her
-- To test the data for school district for analysis and give insights
+We have been tasked by Chief Data Scientist (CDS) to prepare all standardized test data for analysis, reporting, and presentatio  to proivide insights about performance trends and patterns

-- These insights will help in informed discussions and decision at strategic school district level
-- Analyze data on student funding, standardized tests
+- These insights will help in informed discussions and decision at strategic school district level.
+We will help CDS in -- analyzing data on student funding and students' standardized tests scores.
+  -- We will have access to every students' math and reading scores and schools they attend

-- Aggregate data and show trends in performance
-- Then making decisions on school budget allocations
+- We will help CDS to aggregate data and show trends in school  performance -- This analysis will assist the school board in making decisions on school budget allocations

+Tools/Languages Used: Python Jupyter notebook, Pandas Skills applied:
+ - Cleaning and inspecting Data
+ - Merging data sets
+ - Performing calculations
+ - Create Tables

 ## Results: